strongdm/accessbot/docs/ms-teams/CONFIGURE_ALTERNATIVE_EMAILS.md

 ![screenshot-14](https://user-images.githubusercontent.com/49597325/191581673-2e73c3bb-b343-4615-8fb4-42944a374e3e.png)

-7. In your environment, set the variable `SDM_USE_ALTERNATIVE_EMAILS=true`

-That's it.
-Now the account has alternative emails configured.
+That's it!
+Now the account other emails will be used to reach the strongDM account.